invariantlabs-ai/mcp-scan/README.md

 ## Demo

-This repository includes a vulnerable MCP server that can demonstrate Model Content Protocol security issues that MCP-Scan finds.
+This repository includes a vulnerable MCP server that can demonstrate Model Context Protocol security issues that MCP-Scan finds.

 How to demo MCP security issues?
 1. Clone this repository